akutuva21/crnt-lean/docs/dynamics.md

 *definitionally* (`massActionKinetics_vectorField : (massActionKinetics κ).vectorField = massActionVectorField κ`).
 Mass-action steady states are exactly its kinetic steady states (`isMassActionSteadyState_iff_kinetic`).

+The mass-action field is differentiable, and its derivative is available as data.
+Each monomial is differentiable (`massActionMonomial_differentiable`) with an explicit gradient (`massActionMonomialGrad`, `massActionMonomial_hasFDerivAt`); each rate (`massActionRate_differentiable`) and the whole field (`massActionVectorField_differentiable`) inherit this. `Network.massActionJacobianCLM` is the Fréchet derivative as a continuous linear map (`massActionVectorField_hasFDerivAt`), and `Network.massActionJacobian` its matrix (`massActionJacobianCLM_apply`: the map acts by `mulVec`).
+This Jacobian is the linearization the Routh–Hurwitz stability test below reads.

 ### Generalized mass action

 Müller–Regensburger generalized mass-action kinetics separates two subspaces of `ι → ℝ`: the